 What is Wi-Fi 7?

-While Wi-Fi 6 and 6E opened the use of the 160 MHz band for more wireless network traffic, Wi-Fi 7 expands on this by providing access to the 240 MHz and 320 MHz channels as well.
-These channels are significantly wider than those of previous generations, allowing for much higher speed as a result.
+While Wi-Fi 6 and 6E opened the use of the 160 MHz channel for more network traffic, Wi-Fi 7 expands this by providing access to 240 MHz and 320 MHz channels.
+These channels are significantly wider than previous generations, allowing for much higher speeds.

-Wi-Fi 7 features improvements designed to address congestion and interference, providing tangible benefits to areas with multiple connected devices, or overlapping networks.
+Wi-Fi 7 features improvements designed to reduce congestion and interference in areas with multiple connected devices or overlapping networks:

 • Flexible Channel Utilization enables the eero network to utilize part of a wireless channel even if other parts of the channel are unavailable due to interference.